• Home

 Can Dogs Eat Beets?

 Yes, dogs can eat beets!
-In fact, beets are a great source of vitamins and minerals for your pup.
+Beets are a great source of vitamins and minerals for your pup.
 They’re packed with fiber, which is great for digestion, and they contain iron, potassium, and magnesium.

 Plus, the natural sweetness of beets makes them a perfect treat for your furry friend.
 Just make sure to cook them first to soften them up – raw beets can be hard on a dog’s stomach.